Sonia Mann: Career

 Mann's Telugu film Dhee Ante Dhee was released in 2015.
 Her Punjabi film 25 Kille was released in 2016.
-Her another Punjabi film titled Motor Mitraan Di was also released in that year.
+Another Punjabi film titled Motor Mitraan Di featuring her was also released in that year.

 Mann did a cameo role on a Marathi film titled Hrudayantar in 2017.
 Her second Telugu film titled Dr. Chakravarthy was also released in that year.
-She was also a part of hindi film Happy Hardy and Heer which was released on 31 January 2020.
+She was also a part of Hindi film Happy Hardy and Heer which was released on 31 January 2020.

+Political career

+Sonia Mann joined Aam Aadmi Party (AAP) in the presence of AAP National Convenor & former Delhi CM Arvind Kejriwal on 23 February 2025.